ajitid/telltail-sync/readme.md

 ## Intro

-Telltail Sync is a companion program to [Telltail](https://github.com/ajitid/telltail).
-It interacts with Telltail and lets you copy and paste with your usual keyboard shortcuts.
+Sync is a companion program to [Telltail Center](https://github.com/ajitid/telltail-center).
+It interacts with Center and lets you copy and paste with your usual keyboard shortcuts.
 It is available for Linux (X11), macOS and Windows.